oracle/terraform-provider-oci/website/docs/d/data_safe_security_assessment_findings.html.markdown

 * `category` - (Optional) The category of the finding.
 * `compartment_id` - (Optional) A filter to return only resources that match the specified compartment OCID.
 * `compartment_id_in_subtree` - (Optional) Default is false.
 When set to true, the hierarchy of compartments is traversed and all compartments and subcompartments in the tenancy are returned.
 Depends on the 'accessLevel' setting.
+* `contains_oracle_defined_severity` - (Optional) A filter to return only findings that match the specified risk level(s).
+Use containsOracleDefinedSeverity parameter if need to filter by one or multiple risk levels.
 * `contains_references` - (Optional) An optional filter to return only findings that match the specified references.
 Use containsReferences param if need to filter by multiple references.
 * `contains_severity` - (Optional) A filter to return only findings that match the specified risk level(s).
 Use containsSeverity parameter if need to filter by multiple risk levels.
 * `field` - (Optional) Specifies a subset of fields to be returned in the response.